The Top 5 Granite Countertops to Complement Dark Cabinets

-Ambrosia White Granite formed 600 million of years ago when molten rock under pressure crystallized.
+Ambrosia White Granite formed 600 million years ago when molten rock under pressure crystallized.
 Dark wood cabinets make a great backdrop for a striking Ambrosia White granite countertop.
 Quarried in India, this natural stone can lighten the room, adding beauty with its speckles and flowing veins.

 Oscuro Mist Satin granite is a black natural stone with long and consistent white veining which boasts a honed surface that offers a unique textural dimension.

 Contrary to popular belief, dark countertops can be paired with dark cabinets with brilliant results.
 Imported from India, Oscuro Mist Satin strikes an eye-catching pose and enhances any kitchen.
-The granite’s taupe flecks and veins invoke the Milky Way giving it a vibrant glow.
+The granite’s taupe flecks and veins invoke the Milky Way, giving it a vibrant glow.
 Oscuro Mist Satin makes an impression without overpowering the room as some other black granites can do.

 Giallo Ornamental is a speckled granite with light brown and gray flecks on a white base.

-Giallo Ornamental Granite is a natural stone from Brazil that evokes warmth, elegance, and calmness and hugely popular.
+Giallo Ornamental Granite is a natural stone from Brazil that evokes warmth, elegance, and calmness and is hugely popular.
 From a distance, Giallo countertops appear quite uniform, however, as you come closer, you’ll see the granite also has light gray or light honey color, making it a perfect neutral backdrop for all the additional features in the kitchen.

 Tan Brown granite has a dark brown base interspersed with light brown, gray, and red patches giving it a reddish hue.

 The appearance of Tan Brown granite is unique in the way it changes with the light.
-During sunny days or under bright lighting, the light brown and red tones are more vibrant, while on cloudy days or absent indoor lighting the dark brown base is more prevalent and the pattern is less noticeable.
-Tan Brown granite works exceptionally well with a lighter backsplash and stainless steel appliances
+During sunny days or under bright lighting, the light brown and red tones are more vibrant, while on cloudy days or absent indoor lighting, the dark brown base is more prevalent and the pattern is less noticeable.
+Tan Brown granite works exceptionally well with a lighter backsplash and stainless steel appliances.

 Classic White quartzite offers a white base with gray highlights and occasional dark veining.